sunholo-data/sunholo-py/README.md

 * `summarise/` - creation of summaries of large documents
 * `utils/` - reading configuration files, Google Cloud Platform metadata

+## Configuration

+The library uses the config specifications that some examples are given in the `config/` folder.

+When using the functions, make sure to have the `config/` folder in the root of where your application is running (usually `$HOME/config`)

 ```
    Copyright [2023] [Sunholo ApS]